MONQDL/RabbitMQCoreClient/README.md

 #### Buffer messages in memory and send them at separate thread
 From the version v5.1.0 there was introduced a new mechanic of the sending messages using separate thread.
 You can use this feature when you have to send many parallel small messages to the queue (for example from the ASP.NET requests).
-The feature allows you to buffer that messages at the inmemory list and flush them at once using the `SendBatchAsync` method.
+The feature allows you to buffer that messages at the in-memory list and flush them at once using the `SendBatchAsync` method.

 To use this feature register it at DI: